 In 2020, the CFF was awarded the UN Global Climate Action Award for its innovative approach.

 The CFF has so far contributed to 20 projects in 18 cities worldwide, including:

-Bogotá is building a first-of-its-kind 25 km bicycle highway connecting citizens from low, middle and high-income neighbourhoods to work, education and recreation opportunities.
+Bogotá – the city is building a first-of-its-kind 25 km bicycle corridor connecting citizens from low, middle and high-income neighbourhoods.
+This will make it easier for many people to reach work, education and recreation opportunities.

 Jakarta – with a pilot project to electrify the city’s bus fleet.
 The first 30 electric buses are already in operation.
 The fleet will expand to 74 electric buses by October 2022.

 Curitiba – the city has successfully agreed financing for five decentralised photovoltaic projects on bus stations and a landfill site.

 eThekwini (Durban) – a community-based river restoration programme was successfully transferred to the city in 2022.
 The programme cleans the waterways surrounding Durban, significantly reducing the city’s vulnerability to climate related flooding.